e-dant/watcher/include/README.md

 ## Summary

-Public (single) header interface for *Watcher*: An arbitrary path watcher.
+Public header interface for *Watcher*.

 To use: